marcusolsson/obsidian-plugin-docs/docs/settings.md

 })
 ```

-Once you're happy with the settings tab, you need to register it in the `Plugin` class.
+Once you're happy with it, register the settings tab in the `Plugin` class.

 ```ts
 async onload() {